James Thomas (footballer, born 1997): Career

-Early career & college
+Early career and college

 Thomas played with non-league side Farnham Town from 2015, until receiving a scholarship to play college soccer in the United States in the summer of 2016.
 In 2016, he arrived at Young Harris College, going on to make 50 appearances for the Mountain Lions over three seasons.
 He finished with eleven assists to his name and was named All-Peach Belt Conference second team in 2018.
 In 2019, Thomas transferred to the University of New Hampshire.
 He played one final season of college soccer with the Wildcats, making 17 appearances.

 During his 2017 season, Thomas also appeared in the USL PDL with Peachtree City MOBA.

 Following college, Thomas remained in the PDL, now named USL League Two, with spells at Des Moines Menace between 2019 and 2021.
 In 2021, he helped lead the club to winning the title.

 2022 saw Thomas remain in USL League Two with new side One Knoxville ahead of their planned expansion to the USL League One in 2023.
 He made ten appearances for the club in 2022.